tuxerator/burp/report/main.typ

 == Throughput Experiment

-We tested the throughput of _in-path_ queries on both the baseline dual Dijkstra as well as the _in-path_ oracle.
+We tested the throughput of _in-path_ queries on both the baseline dual Dijkstra and the _in-path_ oracle.
 The experiments were performed on the Konstanz dataset.
 POIs were randomly sampled with a sampling rate from the dataset which was varied throughout the experiment.
+We computed the _in-path_ oracle for each POI and inserted it into an R\*-Tree.
+Each query was performed on the dual Dijkstra, the parallel dual Dijkstra and the _in-path_ oracle.

+We observe a throughput of about 100-200? _in-path_ queries/second for the dual Dijkstra on most POI sampling rates running on only one single thread.
+The parallel version performed even worse most of the time.
+However, as expected the _in-path_ oracle has a much higher throughput than the dual Dijkstra.
+Figure ? clearly shows we get more than one million _in-path_ queries per second for all sampling rates.
+This confirms the findings of #cite(<Ghosh2023>, form: "prose").

 = Conclusions and Future Work

+We look at the solution to the _beer-path_ problem proposed by #cite(<Ghosh2023>, form: "prose") and implemented it in Rust.
+We could verify the results with regard to the throughput on small instances.